RuanGeldenhuys/DataScience871-project/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

+A large portion of individuals who participated in the survey are elderly, as can be seen from the Age distribution that peaks around late 60’s to mid 70’s.
+The surveyed is notably lacking in middle aged respondents.
+Gender is split rather equally.
+The vast majority of respondents were white and had an income ranging from \$50,000 to
+\$99,999.

+### Univariate Analysis

-Univariate Analysis Below follows univariate analysis for 3 crucial features in the model.
+Below follows univariate analysis for 3 crucial features in the model.

 ``` r
 techBar